VictorRodasISAK/Unit-1/Projects/Project_01_Crypto_Wallet/Project_01_Process.md

 ### Password Recover (Success Criteria #6)
 One of my success criteria was the option to recover the password by answering some questions that were asked at the registration, this begins due to a mistake made in the Log-In, so after 3 attempts, the user will have the option to recover the password.
-I define the function `recover_password` where the user needs to input the username and the answers of the questions.
+I define the function `recover_password` where the user needs to input the username and need to answer the questions.
 Then I open a file with the line code `with open('../Project_01_Files/Project_01_Users_Logged.csv', mode='r') as f:` where I have all the data of the users.
 Then I use a 'for' loop to split each line of the '.csv' file and I take the first value of this, so I can compare the username and take the line that is the same as the username.
 Therefore, I can compare each